Edge of Heaven: Cast and characters

-Filming Locations
+Filming locations

 The series was set in Margate in Kent, with the beach, high street and seafront featuring throughout the series, and the BNB exterior was actually filmed on Albert Terrace.
-Broadstairs was also used for some filming locations, such as Morelli's Ice Cream Parlour.
+Broadstairs was also used for some filming locations, such as Morelli's Ice Cream Parlour, while some other scenes were filmed in Egham, Surrey.

-Episode Guide
+Episode guide

 Reception

 With 2.7 million viewers, Edge of Heaven gave ITV its smallest ever audience for a first episode of a new scripted series airing at 9pm.

 Sam Wollaston of The Guardian described Edge of Heaven as "limp" and "super lameness" despite excellent recent work by stars Blake Harrison and Camille Coduri.
 However, "Margate...looks lovely."
 Further commentary from The Guardian stated, "A bit like Margate itself, perhaps, this feels unlikely to improve anytime soon" (John Robinson) and the "comedy pootles on amusingly, but plays it far too safe to ever broach real hilarity" (Rachel Aroesti).

 Ed Power of The Telegraph cited outdated, retro humour.
 He said that "the story felt thinner than onion skin".
 Despite the "smoking wreckage, it nonetheless kept you glued".
 "Between the winks, nudges and groans an unexpected sweetness bubbled to the surface", Power stated.
 The show's "heart was in the right place."
 He praises the "likable...ragamuffin characters".